 - Three (3) letters of recommendation

-Students entering the program with a masters degree may receive credit for up to 30 credits toward the doctorate, split between dissertation and coursework as appropriate, subject to the department chair's approval.
-Classes and seminars may be taken at, or in collaboration with Boise State University and/or the University of Idaho.
-Students may be required to complete any missing course material that is required for the B.S. degree in geosciences at Idaho State University.
+If you are entering the program with a masters degree you may receive credit for up to 30 credits toward the doctorate, split between dissertation and coursework and department chair's approval.
+Classes and seminars may be taken at, or in collaboration with Boise State and/or the University of Idaho.

 - A Doctoral Committee of at least three members should be formed immediately.
 Your course of study will be determined by consulting with your committee members.